biojs/edu/series/101/35_bootstraping_a_project.md

 1) Create a new package
 --------------------------------------------

-We use a special [slush generator](https://github.com/biojs/slush-biojs) to bootstrap a new BioJS project.
+We use a customized [slush generator called slush-biojs](https://github.com/biojs/slush-biojs) to bootstrap each new BioJS project.
-(you don't need to use it, but it simplifies the work and is specifically targeted towards beginners)
+`slush-biojs` helps you to get started with creating your own BioJS component, by creating a directory structure and a number of useful files for you, including the package.json for maintaining all your other project dependencies and license files.

+If you are a beginner it is highly recommended to use the slush generator by following the steps on this tutorial page.

 {% alert warn %}
 On Linux and Mac you will need to prepend `sudo` for global (`-g`) installations or [configure](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) global installations into your home directory.